alexmcpherson/alexmcpherson.github.io/_posts/2015-04-25-hard-thing-about-hard-things-review.md

 ---

 ###Synopsis
-A long running VC block condensed into a book that flows... like a series of blog posts.
-Along with credibility-forming war stories, he covers advice on areas such as fundraising, management, hiring executives, and dealing with rapid growth from an organizational perspective.
+A long running blog by VC [Ben Horowitz](http://www.bhorowitz.com/) condensed into a book that flows... like a series of blog posts.
+Along with credibility-forming war stories, he covers advice on areas such as fund-raising, management, hiring executives, and dealing with rapid growth from an organizational perspective.

 Many pieces of advice are delivered as 'the right way' to do things.
 If you take these with a grain of salt and add the parts that jive well with you to your particular manager-toolbox,  it's definitely worth a read.